Internet Transactional Lawyers

 It’s a warning sign if an attorney who doesn’t litigate pretends he can handle lawsuits simply to keep you as a client.
 The same is true when a trial attorney pretends to be a transactional attorney.
 They are very different skill sets.

 Intellectual Property Attorneys

-Intellectual property (IP) lawyers focus on copyrights, trademarks, service marks, and sometimes patents too.
+Intellectual property (IP) lawyers focus on copyrights, trademarks, service marks, trade secrets, and sometimes patents too.
 They handle these intellectual property rights for offline and online businesses.